furgot100/CarHub/Proposal.md

 Start coding and finish “Skateboard” feature before beginning “Bike”.

 ## Bike
 Add comments.
 Possible CRUD for car sales?
 Add libary for vehicle makes and models.
 Possible use of API?
 Add authentication.
+Add design.

 ## Car
 Use google api to link towards youtube videos about cars.